ifebtech/groupcapstoneproject/documentation.md

 *Portal view of the vm created*

-4. Open Required Ports (via Azure Portal)
+**4. Open Required Ports (via Azure Portal)**

 To make your web application publicly accessible, you must allow HTTP (port 80) and backend API (port 5000) traffic on the Virtual Machine.

 Since the VM’s default firewall only allows SSH (port 22), the additional ports were opened manually using the Azure Portal instead of CLI.

-Steps followed:
+**Steps followed:**

-Log in to Azure Portal
+- Log in to Azure Portal

-Go to Resource Groups → your-resource-group → your-VM.
+- Go to Resource Groups → your-resource-group → your-VM.

-Under the Settings section, click Networking.
+- Under the Settings section, click Networking.

-In the Inbound port rules tab, click Add inbound port rule.
+- In the Inbound port rules tab, click Add inbound port rule.

 Add two rules:

-Port 80 → Protocol: TCP → Allow → Name: frontend-http
+- Port 80 → Protocol: TCP → Allow → Name: frontend-http

-Port 5000 → Protocol: TCP → Allow → Name: backend-api
+- Port 5000 → Protocol: TCP → Allow → Name: backend-api

 Save the changes.

-✅ Outcome:
+**✅ Outcome:**

 Both ports (80 and 5000) are now open, allowing frontend and backend access through the VM’s public IP.

 ![Portal view of the port setting](./screenshots/portal_ports_opened.png)